mjordan/islandora_workbench_docs/docs/user_management.md

 ## Using a non-administrator user

-If you prefer that the user indicated in Workbench's `username` config setting not have full administrator permissions, you will need to do the following:
+If you prefer that the Drupal user indicated in Workbench's `username` config setting not have full administrator-role permissions, you will need to do the following:

 1. Create a new Drupal role named, for example, "Workbench user", for non-admin users whose credentials you want to use in your config file.
 2. Include `use_workbench_permissions: true` in your Workbench config file.
 If you do not include this setting, or set it to `false` (the default), Workbench will expect the user defined in `username` to have the administrator role.